ramesh-927/Python-DS/Kubernetes-InterivewQuestions/interview-question.markdown

 4. Pod Security: Use Pod Security Standards (PSS) to enforce runtime constraints and limit container privileges.
 5. Image Security: Scan images with tools like AquaSec,Trivy and use trusted registries (e.g., ACR, ECR).
 6. API Server Security: Enable TLS, disable anonymous access, and use audit logging.

+8Q: What are the networking services provided by Kubernetes?

+A:
+Kubernetes provides several networking services:
+1. Pod-to-Pod Communication – enabled by the CNI plugin, giving each pod a unique IP in a flat network.
+2. ClusterIP: Default service for internal pod communication via a virtual IP.
+3. NodePort: Exposes a service on a specific port of each node for external access.
+4. LoadBalancer: Provisions a cloud provider’s load balancer for external traffic (e.g., AWS ELB).
+5. Ingress: Manages HTTP/HTTPS traffic with routing rules, using controllers like NGINX or Traefik.
+6. ExternalName: Maps a service to an external DNS name without proxying.
+7. Headless: Enables direct pod access for stateful apps (e.g., databases).
+8. Ingress – manages HTTP/HTTPS routing to services with advanced rules like TLS termination.
+9. Network Policies – define firewall-like rules to control pod-to-pod or pod-to-service traffi